agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/SLURMExamples.rst

   srun ./GPUhello

 .. note::
+   In DEI cluster there are currently four servers with GPUs:
+   * one server (gpu1) with nine Nvidia Titan Rtx
+   * three servers (runner-04/05/06) with one Nvidia Quadro P2000 each

-   CAPRI is equipped with 2 GPUs: request both **only** if your program is capable of using more than one GPU at a time.
+   request both **only** if your program is capable of using more than one GPU at a time.

 .. important::
    DO NOT request GPU if you don't use them!

+..
+To specify the GPU you want use:

+    #SBATCH --gres=gpu:titan_rtx                Use Nvidia Titan Rtx GPU

+    #SBATCH --gres=gpu:titan_rtx:3              Use three Nvidia Titan Rtx GPU

+    #SBATCH --gres=gpu:p2000:1                  Use Nvidia Quadro P2000 GPU

 Singularity Job